ArminJo/JK-BMSToPylontechCAN/README.md

 # Compile options / macros for this software
 To customize the software to different requirements, there are some compile options / macros available.<br/>
+These macros must be defined in your program before the line `#include "JK-BMS.hpp"` to take effect.<br/>
 Modify them by enabling / disabling them, or change the values if applicable.

 | Name | Default value | Description |